Lansdowne Park redevelopment: Development

-On June 27, 2013, when Empire Theatres announced they will be selling their theatres to Cineplex Entertainment and Landmark Cinemas, the cinema is at stake.
-The project could go on under Landmark Cinemas or Cineplex Entertainment or the theatre project could be cancelled.

 The football and soccer stadium redevelopment was completed in time for the Ottawa Redblacks and Ottawa Fury home openers in July 2014.
-The urban park, now officially "Lansdowne Park" was opened in August 2014, although some facilities such as the playground and skate park needed further work.
+The urban park, officially "Lansdowne Park", was opened in August 2014, although some facilities such as the playground and skate park needed further work.
 The urban park opening included the moved and renovated Horticulture Building.

 Other proposals

 Vitally Ottawa – Absolument Ottawa

 In August 2009, Glebe businessman John E. Martin, made a proposal to build a new stadium and library/cultural centre on city-owned property on Bayview Avenue in Mechanicsville.
 At Lansdowne Park, Frank Clair Stadium North Stands would be kept and refurbished, the hockey arena retained and the South stands taken down and left down, heritage buildings would be kept in place, renovated and converted into retail and service-related space and the rest of the site greened with a concert shell, horticulture area and outdoor pool.
 The Bayview site, contaminated from use as a rail yard, would have to be decontaminated.